Danbury Hat Tricks: History

 During the team's inaugural season, Danbury was in first place in the Eastern Division when the league cancelled the rest of the season due to the COVID-19 pandemic.
-Billy McCreary stepped down as head coach after winning Coach of the Year to take the head coaching job with the North American Hockey League's (NAHL) Danbury Jr. Hat Tricks, but kept the general manager position with the FPHL team.
+McCreary stepped down as head coach after winning Coach of the Year to take the head coaching job with the North American Hockey League's (NAHL) Danbury Jr. Hat Tricks, but kept the general manager position with the FPHL team.
 Former Maine Mariners assistant coach Anthony Bohn was named head coach.

 The team opted out of the 2020–21 season entirely due to capacity restrictions in the arena during the pandemic.
 Before returning in the 2021–22 season, Bohn left to become the head coach of the NAHL's El Paso Rhinos and the Hat Tricks hired former Danbury Trashers captain Dave MacIsaac as head coach.

-In the 2021-22 season, the Hat Tricks were among the league's best, but were swept in the second round to Columbus.
+In the 2021–22 season, the Hat Tricks were among the league's best, but were swept in the second round by Columbus.

-Following the season, McCreary was named Head Coach a second time, while also adding on President of Hockey Operations, replacing MacIsaac who went on to future endeavors.
+Following the season, McCreary was named Head Coach a second time, while also adding on president of hockey operations, replacing MacIsaac.

+In the 2022–23 season, the Hat Tricks won the league's regular season championship, and made it into the team's first Commissioner's Cup finals where they came from behind winning the series 3–2 in five games, and winning on a Michael Marchesan goal at 11:58 of overtime.

+On April 12, 2024, in the final regular season home game of the 2023–24 season against the division rivals, the Black Bears, the Hat Tricks became the first team in professional hockey history to have a full African-American starting line-up (goalie included).
+They would go on to lose the game 4–3 in a shootout.
+On August 19, 2024, Billy McCreary announced he was leaving the Hat Tricks to join the Kalamazoo Wings as an assistant coach in the ECHL.

+On September 12, 2024, during a fan event at the Danbury Ice Arena, the Hat Tricks announced their hockey operations staff for the 2024–25 season.
+Director of Goaltending/Assistant Coach Matt Voity was elevated to General Manager, while team Captain Jonny Ruiz, and Alternate Captain Kyle Gonzalez were named Co-Head Coaches while remaining as active players.
+Former Danbury Trashers President/General Manager AJ Galante was named Senior Advisor to the General Manager.

+On January 17, 2025, the Hat Tricks announced a television broadcast partnership with NY 48 WWON-TV, an internet television station based in Brooklyn, New York, to be streamed at the station's website or at StreamOnABudget Showcase on Roku.

+On June 9, 2025, it was announced that former Danbury Whaler, Titan, and Hat Trick goaltender, and Danbury Ring of Honor member Nick Niedert would be named the fourth Head Coach in franchise history.